Ukraine entry requirements for Nepal passport holders

 May be checked

-Nepali passport holders need a visa to enter Ukraine in 2026.
-Apply for an e-Visa online before you travel — there is no visa-on-arrival.
-Processing takes several days, so plan ahead.
+Nepali passport holders need an e-Visa to enter Ukraine in 2026.
+Apply online before you travel — there is no visa-on-arrival.
+Processing typically takes 3–5 business days, so plan ahead.
 Have your documents ready at the border.

 Entry requirements